 Having a good credit score can help reduce your car insurance rates because studies show that people with better credit tend to file fewer auto insurance claims.
-That said, insurers can't use your credit score as the sole reason for charging a higher rate, or even to deny your application for coverage.
+That's why insurers might consider your credit score as a factor when deciding what rate to charge you or whether to offer you a policy at all.

-That said, having a low credit score could cause you to leave some money on the table if it means your policy is more expensive than it would be otherwise.
+Having a low credit score could cause you to leave some money on the table if it means your policy is more expensive than it would be otherwise.